DawidPotgieter/BackgroundWorker/README.md

 BackgroundWorkerService is a Windows Service that allows you to execute multiple "Jobs" (each a simple class in .Net) concurrently in a separate process.
 The service exposes it's admin interface via wcf so it is easy to control via an external process and it also has a simple UI that it exposes via a built in webserver (Cassini Derivative).
 In addition to this, you can also schedule your jobs to execute at specific times (see a bit later about the scheduling supported).

 If you're looking to use this project, you should also be looking at the excellent Quartz scheduler [http://quartznet.sourceforge.net/](http://quartznet.sourceforge.net/), since they have very similar goals in mind.
+BackgroundWorker focuses on being simpler, more reliable and cleaner code, but doesn't support as many features.

 Some features you might be interested in :
 * Firstly, it's designed to be easily extensible using provider patterns everywhere.
 However, this shouldn't really be necessary